41 Famous Landmarks in Ireland For Your Bucket List

 The UNESCO World Heritage Site, Brú na Bóinne, is one of the oldest human-made landmarks in Ireland.

-Brú na Bóinne is home to a massive passage of tombs that are believed to be at least 5000 years old belonging to the Neolithic era – that’s older than the Egyptian Pyramids!
+Brú na Bóinne is home to a massive passage of tombs believed to be at least 5000 years old belonging to the Neolithic era – that's older than the Egyptian Pyramids!
 The main attractions here are Newgrange, Knowth, and Dowth, mounds with internal passages leading to a burial chamber.